+'''

 securityEnabled=false

 acceptorConfigurations.tcp.factoryClassName=org.apache.activemq.artemis.core.remoting.

 impl.netty.NettyAcceptorFactory

 acceptorConfigurations.tcp.params.HOST=localhost

 acceptorConfigurations.tcp.params.PORT=61616

+'''

-would: 1) disable RBAC security checks 2) add or modify an acceptor named "tcp" that will use Netty 3) set the acceptor named "tcp" 'HOST' parameter to localhost 4) set the acceptor named "tcp" 'PORT' parameter to 61616
+would: 1) disable RBAC security checks 2) add or modify an acceptor named "tcp" that will use Netty 3) set the acceptor named "tcp" 'HOST' parameter to localhost 4) set the acceptor named "tcp" 'PORT' parameter to 61616 one shortcoming of this method of configuration is that any property that does not match is ignored with no fanfare.
+Enable debug logging for org.apache.activemq.artemis.core.config.impl.ConfigurationImpl to get more insight.

-The configuration properties are low level, lower level than xml, however it is very powerful; anyaccessibleoftheinternalorg.apache.activemq.artemis.core.config.impl.ConfigurationImpl objects can be modified.
+The configuration properties are low level, lower level than xml, however it is very powerful; any accessible attribute of the internal org.apache.activemq.artemis.core.config.impl.ConfigurationImpl objects can be modified.